-On December 30th, 2007, Kenya experienced its worst post-election violence (PEV) since the inception of multiparty politics in 1992.
-The violence persisted until the end of February 2008, and more than 1,100 people died and 650,000 people suffered internal displacement (Adeagbo & Iyi, 2011).
-Rivalry between dominant ethnic groups such as the Kikuyu and the Kalenjin, and disputes over the control of scarce arable land have generally led to PEV, which has complex ramifications on socio-economic outcomes of agricultural households (Oucho, 2010).
+On December 30, 2007, Kenya experienced its worst post-election violence (PEV) since the inception of multiparty politics in 1992.
+The violence persisted until the end of February 2008 and more than 1,100 people died and 650,000 people suffered internal displacement (Adeagbo & Iyi, 2011).
+Rivalry between dominant ethnic groups such as the Kikuyu and the Kalenjin, and disputes over the control of scarce arable land have led to PEV, impacting the socio-economic outcomes of agricultural households (Oucho, 2010).
 While existing literature mainly focuses on the causes of PEV in Kenya (Dercon & Gutiérrez-Romero, 2012; Klopp & Kamungi, 2007; Oucho, 2010), there is limited empirical evidence on the effects of PEV on agricultural production and welfare outcomes of farming households.
 This study will fill this gap by investigating whether and how PEV affects agricultural production and household welfare.

 Copyright 2023.
 All Rights Reserved